Rooftop Madness Continued

 Last Saturday, four couples performed this simultaneously, spread out through the gallery, so the focus on each couple was less intense.
 Also, the current dancers didn’t seem to take the risks that Trisha and Barbara took back then.

 But the Whitney’s “Off the Wall” program was a gift.
 The museum recreated part of Trisha’s Whitney program from 1971, which was the first time many people (including me, four years before I danced with her) first saw Trisha’s work.
 It awakened us to the understated miracle that is Trisha Brown.

-Stephen Petronio in Man Walking Down the Side of a Building.
+Man Walking Down the Side of a Building.
 Photo by Graham E. Newhall, Courtesy TBDC